COVID-19 Testing & Mitigation Program

 How must I report on the RHCCTM funding and what do I need to report?

 Reporting for this program, like for the RHC COVID-19 Testing Program, must be done through rhccovidreporting.com.
 Total tests performed and total positive tests at the TIN entity level (not each RHC) must be reported MONTHLY.
 You are not required to perform testing; however, you still must report your data, even if it is 0.
 You are not required to upload receipts or otherwise demonstrate how you utilized the funding; however, these records must be adequately maintained as your organization may be audited.
 Additionally, if your organization expended $750,000 or more in annual awards you must obtain a Single Audit.
-NARHC will host another webinar regarding cost reporting implications and information at a later date.
-Note: this reporting is different than reporting required for the Provider Relief Fund, the portal for this opens July 1, 2021.
+Note: this reporting is different than reporting required for the Provider Relief Fund, more details on this can be found here.

 What "education" is considered an allowable expense?